jaqxues/TelloPython/Readme.md

 * Max (movement on corresponding axis): 1684

 Speed per axis given by `abs(1024 - x)`.
 Direction on axis given by `x > 1024`

+## The Flip command
+The Flip command takes an int (0 <= int <= 7) to set the direction.
+0, 1, 2, 3 are front-, left-, back-, right-flip
+respectively.
+Values 4, 5, 6, 7 are for diagonal flips.